compensation for products you purchase. Read our full Affiliate Disclosure here.

 I can send the kids daily or weekly schedules to their own email accounts, or print them out in color or ink-saving black.
 And when changes to class assignments or lessons occur, as they often do when life happens, the schedule is easily accommodated – Homeschool Planet automatically moves everything ahead 🙂 !
 Plus, you can create and print out reports: almost any combination of reports you may want or need – assignments for a single student or combined students, or any schedule of classes or activities for the same…for a day or a week or a semester!

 Another beautiful feature covers me on those days when I’m more out-and-about than in the schoolroom.
-I’m able to push whatever I need – schedules, lists and/or messages I create for myself while at home – to my smartphone.
-No more forgetting something that I really needed to purchase or do while I was out, or to check on with the kids after I’ve gotten back home…
+I’m able to push whatever I need to my smartphone.
+Think schedules, lists and/or messages I create for myself while at home.
+No more forgetting something that I really needed to purchase or do while I was out.
+(Only to remember when I get back home… Argh!)

 Teaching high-schoolers?
 You can create and update beautiful, professional-looking transcripts simply and easily.